openedx/openedx-aspects/docs/technical_documentation/how-tos/aspects_production_configuration.rst

 - ``ASPECTS_LEARNER_GROUPS_HELP_MARKDOWN`` controls the content of the "Help" tab in the At-Risk Learners dashboard
 - ``ASPECTS_OPERATOR_HELP_MARKDOWN`` controls the content of the "Help" tab in the Operator dashboard

-In-context Metrics
+In-Context Metrics
 ------------------

-Starting in the Teak Open edX release, Aspects provides in-context metrics in Studio.
-The following settings controls this functionality.
+Starting in the Teak Open edX release, Aspects provides :ref:`In-Context Dashboards` in Studio.
+Reference the `plugin <https://github.com/openedx/frontend-plugin-aspects?tab=readme-ov-file#development-setup>` for setup instructions.

-- ``ASPECTS_ENABLE_STUDIO_IN_CONTEXT_METRICS`` - Enables or disables in-context metrics.
+For further customization, the setting ``ASPECTS_IN_CONTEXT_DASHBOARDS`` (in `platform-plugin-aspects`_) is a dictionary mapping block types to in-context dashboards.
-- ``ASPECTS_IN_CONTEXT_DASHBOARDS`` - A dictionary mapping block types to in-context dashboards.
-You can use this option to remove or replace the in-context dashboard for a block type.
+You can use this setting to remove or replace the in-context dashboard for a block type.
 The key `course` defines the in-context dashboard for course overview.

 Ralph Accessibility